-An Industry-Based Research Project: The research project selected for the non-thesis must be approved by the student's major professor and advisory committee.
+A Hospitality Industry-Based Research Project: The research project selected for the non-thesis must be approved by the student's major professor and advisory committee.
 The student conducts the research and writes the report under the direction of the major professor.
 The student will present the industry-based research project as a seminar; the seminar is open to departmental faculty and graduate students.
 Students will register for NTRI 7986 during all semesters in which they are working on the research project.
-Four credits of NTRI 7986 are required for the degree.